Volkanovski, Adesanya easily defend their titles at UFC 276

-Israel Adesanya also retained his middleweight belt with a tepid unanimous-decision victory over Jared Cannonier in the main event at T-Mobile Arena on the Vegas Strip.
+Israel Adesanya also retained his middleweight belt with considerably less flair, winning a tepid unanimous-decision victory over Jared Cannonier in the main event at T-Mobile Arena on the Vegas Strip.

-Volkanovski (25-1) extended his winning streak to 22 fights with a commanding display against Holloway (23-7), the former champion at 145 pounds.
+Volkanovski (25-1) extended his winning streak to 22 fights with a commanding display against Holloway (23-7), the former featherweight champion.
 Volkanovski executed a sharp boxing game plan against one of the UFC's best punchers, bloodying Holloway's face early on and steadily increasing the punishment into the final minutes.

+“It’s a bit of a journey, this rivalry,” Volkanovski said.
+“Taking the belt, having the rematch and then the talk and all that.
+There was a lot of ups and downs in there, but it was good to finally put an end to it and silence a lot of people.
+A lot of people that needed shutting up.”

 Holloway’s entire face was crimson at the final bell.
 Volkanovski won every round on all three judges’ scorecards, 50-45.